 Practical tip

-The heart of many dishes with udon noodles is the strong broth.
-Depending on the recipe, this is prepared from seaweed, water, fish flakes, soy sauce or sake and kept warm over a fire for a long time at low heat.
-The udon noodles are served in a bowl together with this broth and different vegetarian ingredients or meat and poultry side dishes.
+A flavoursome broth is at the heart of many dishes with udon noodles.
+Depending on the recipe, this is prepared with seaweed, water, fish flakes, soy sauce or sake and kept warm for a long time over a low heat.
+The udon noodles are served in a bowl together with this broth and various vegetarian ingredients or meat and poultry side dishes.

-Udon noodles were first mentioned by name in the Muromachi period, when the great Japanese regent Ashikaga Takauji ruled (1338-1358).
-At that time, they were exclusively reserved for the nobility as a delicacy in the temples.
-It was not until the beginning of the Edon period (1603-1868) and the falling prices of wheat that they became affordable for the general population.
-Today, they are part of the standard assortment of every Japanese snack stand.
+Udon noodles were first mentioned by name in the Muromachi period, during the reign of Ashikaga Takauji (1338–1358).
+At the time, they were reserved only for the nobles as a delicacy in the temples.
+It was not until the beginning of the Edon period (1603–1868) and the falling wheat prices that they became affordable for the general population.
+Nowadays, they are standard fare in every Japanese snack bar.

 Fun Fact

-According to a strict ritual, only boiled seawater may be used in the traditional preparation of udon noodles.
-Because the dough is so hard to knead, sometimes feet are used—of course, clean ones!
-For our Zenbu Udon Noodles, however, we use only clean drinking water and machine support.
+In traditional udon-making, only boiled seawater may be used.
+Because the dough is so difficult to knead, clean feet are sometimes employed.
+For our Zenbu udon noodles, however, we use only clean drinking water and modern machinery.

 In order to optimally design our website for you and to continuously improve it and to analyze its use, we use cookies and similar technologies.
 Learn more